Unidata/tds/docs/src/public/userguide/pages/thredds/InvCatalogServerSpec.md

 </xsd:element>
 ~~~

 The `datasetScan` element generates nested THREDDS catalogs by scanning the directory named in the `location` attribute, and creating a `dataset` for each file found, and a `catalogRef` for each subdirectory.
 The location must be an absolute path.
 The `path` attribute is used to create the URL for these files and catalogs.
 The path must be globally unique over all paths for the TDS.
 Do not put leading or trailing slashes on the path.
 The `addLatest` attribute adds a *latest resolver service* to the `datasetScan`.

 A `datasetScan` element is in the `dataset substitutionGroup`, so it can be used wherever a `dataset` element can be used.
-It is an extension of a `DatasetType`, so any of dataset’s nested elements and attributes can be used in it.
+It is an extension of a `DatasetType`, so any of the `dataset` element nested elements and attributes can be used in it.
 This allows you to add enhanced metadata to a `datasetScan`.
-However you should not add nested datasets, as these will be ignored.
+However, you should not add nested datasets, as these will be ignored.

 Each generated catalog will include all datasets at the requested level of the given dataset collection location.
 Each collection (directory) dataset will be included as a `catalogRef` element and each atomic (file) dataset will be included as a dataset element.
 The name of the resulting dataset or `catalogRef` will be the name of the corresponding dataset.
 Any inherited metadata from the `datasetScan` will be added to all nested datasets.

 Here is a very simple example: